kryptomatic/kryptomatic/README.md

 Hi, I’m @kryptomatic

-I’m interested in writer and researcher in the DeFi space.
+I’m a in writer and researcher in the DeFi space.

 <!---